devopsdays/devopsdays-web/content/events/2020-belo-horizonte/location.md

 +++
 Title = "Location"
 Type = "event"
-Description = "Location for devopsdays belo-horizonte 2020"
+Description = "Location for devopsdays Belo Horizonte 2020"
 +++

 Watch this space for information about the venue including address, map/direction, parking/transit, and any hotel details.